oolonek/lotus-o3/README.md

 *   **Dependencies:** Uses `csv`, `serde`, `reqwest`, `tokio`, `clap`, `log`, `env_logger`, `thiserror`, `serde_json`, `once_cell`, `indicatif`.
 *   **API Interaction:** Interacts with `api.naturalproducts.net` for enrichment and `query.wikidata.org` for checks.
 *   **Wikidata Edits:** Currently only supports generating QuickStatements.
 Direct editing via the API is not implemented due to authentication complexities.
+*   **Chemical statements:** Newly created chemical items now include molecular formulae (P274) with Unicode subscripts and exact masses (P2067, in dalton) derived from the sanitized SMILES, each cited with the heuristic reference (S887 → Q113907573).
 *   **Error Handling:** Aims to be robust by logging errors and continuing processing.
 *   **Testing:** Includes unit tests for CSV parsing, CLI parsing, enrichment, and QuickStatements generation.
 Integration tests hitting live APIs/Wikidata are marked `#[ignore]` and should be run cautiously (`cargo test`).
 *   **Documentation:** To build and browse the API docs (with module-level descriptions added), run `cargo doc --open`.